g1a/andromedas-edge-odds/README.md

 Calculate the odds of winning a battle in Andromeda's Edge.

+In Andromeda's Edge, combat is resolved by rolling dice.
+Each participant has between one and six dice, and also has a "targeting" value ranging from one to five.
+The player with the single highest die result is the winner; in the case of a tie, the tied dice are discarded, and the next-highest die is used to determine the result.
+If all of the dice come up exactly the same, then everyone loses.

+The table below shows the odds of the "attacker" in a combat winning, given different targeting and number of dice.
+Click on the desired targeting values and then find the cell matching the number of dice being rolled by the two players.

+[TODO: Table here]

+The background color of the cell indicates the likelyhood of the attacker winning, in case you just want to "go by vibe".

+Note that in Andromeda's Edge, combats can involve more than two players.

 ## Why

 This project started out as an experiment to determine if Chatgpt could be coerced into calculating the odds of winning a combat in Andromeda's Edge with targeting.
 Initial attempts were done via brute force, and resulted in the AI telling me I had used too much compute time, and locking me out of further experiments for 24 hours.
 After that, I was able to get it to write the binomial_probability function that is at the core of this program today.
 My theory was that, in using probability theory instead of brute force, Chatgpt would have enough available processing power to complete the assignment.
 While it was able to calculate the combinatorics involved with two players rolling six dice (resulting in the probability_table function), the recursion required to calculate outcomes was beyond it, and I was forced to finish the algorithm and add the targeting calculations myself.